 Welcome to today's edition of the Rush 24-7 podcast.

-The DOJ, the Obama Justice Department gave Colorado three days essentially to throw that bill out.
+The DOJ, the Obama Justice Department, gave Colorado three days, essentially, to throw that bill out.

-And the DOJ gets their way, every business, 15 employees or more, is going to have to have unisex bathrooms, and anybody can go into whatever bathroom they want, depending on how they identify or want to present that day.
+If the DOJ gets their way, every business, 15 employees or more, is going to have to have unisex bathrooms, and anybody can go into whatever bathroom they want, depending on how they identify or want to present that day.

 We're not North Carolina.